Questions and Answers will be updated each Friday, or more frequently if necessary. Please check back.

 Q: Do the vendors have to include resumes of staff with the RFP?

-A: No. Vendor just needs to fill out required attachment regarding staff.
+A: No. Vendor just needs to fill out required attachment regarding staff (Attachment C in the RFP).
 We also don’t require building inspection documents to be submitted with RFPs.
 The person submitting the RFP is verifying that staff have all the appropriate certificates and education and that the building is up to code.

 Q: If the vendor already contracts with an agreement (BPA) in the prior fiscal year, and wants to expand to another catchment area (city), do they have to submit references again?